Theme - Gravediggers

 - Trencher warrior models in the army gain Rise.

-- Rise - If this model is knocked down at the beginning of your Maintenance Phase, it stands up.
+- Rise - If a model with Rise is knocked down at the beginning of your Maintenance Phase, it stands up.

 - You can reroll your starting roll for the game.
 Your starting game roll can only be rerolled once as a result of this special rule.